Our Mission and Policies

-We recognize that individuals can have varying and evolving needs due to many factors, whether visible or non-visible, created by institutional or environmental influences, or temporary life challenges.
+We recognize that individuals can have varying and evolving needs due to many factors, whether visible or non-visible, created by institutional or contextual influences, or temporary life challenges.

-We recognize the process of accessibility as a part of social justice and so we strive to center diverse voices in conversations on what can be done to improve the center.
+We recognize the process of accessibility as a part of social justice and so we strive to center diverse voices in conversations on what can be done to improve our center.

 We strive to be more accessible as a writing center by having both in-person and online tutoring services, adapting to individual learning preferences, and catering the session to the writer’s direct needs.

 In correlation to our policies and hiring practices, we strive to create an environment of positivity and engagement while strictly addressing internal and external forms of inequality within the Writing and Multiliteracy Center.

 Our goal here requires utilizing our resources to adapt to your needs.
 Everyone who steps into the Writing and Multiliteracy Center will be fully prioritized by our staff and tutors to the best of their ability.
 Our main focus is to continue to evolve over time in further creating a space where anyone may feel welcomed.